-- as a result these models are often called conformal.
-(For other models see Exercise 1-25 and following.) - (ii) \mathbb{H}^2 is complete in its metric.
-Every arc tending to the boundary has infinite length. - (iii) The metrics are invariant under any Möbius transformation that maps the model onto itself.
-In fact these transformations comprise the full group of orientation preserving isometries of the model. - (iv) The hyperbolic lines (geodesics) in the upper half-plane model are semicircles orthogonal to \mathbb{R} and vertical half lines.
-In the disk model they are diameters and circular arcs orthogonal to $\{|z|=1\}$.
+- (i) The metrics are infinitesimally euclidean; at each point they equal a rescaled euclidean metric.
+Thus the angle between two curves in the disk or upper half-plane is the same whether measured in the hyperbolic or the euclidean geometry; as a result these models are often called conformal.
+(For other models see Exercise (1-25) and following.) - (ii) \mathbb{H}^2 is complete in its metric.
+Every arc tending to the "boundary" has infinite length. - (iii) The hyperbolic metric is invariant under any Möbius transformation that maps the upper half-space or disk model onto itself.
+These transformations comprise the full group of orientation-preserving isometries. - (iv) The hyperbolic lines (geodesics) in the upper half-plane model are semicircles orthogonal to \mathbb{R} and vertical half lines.
+In the disk model they are diameters and circular arcs orthogonal to $\{|z| = 1\}$. - (v) Two hyperbolic triangles with the same vertex angles are isometric.